Skip to content

 Handle Response

-• success - Request has been sent and received a response.
+• success – the response has been parsed and matches globalConfig.handler.responseCode (default: 2xx).

 typescript